Changes in the immune system following AHSCT

 Summary

-There has been a lot of interest into autologous haematopoietic stem cell transplantation (AHSCT) and how it might work to improve clinical outcomes for people with MS. Previous research work from scientists at the St Vincent’s Hospital Sydney and by other researchers has shown that AHSCT can “re-set” the immune system, possibly leading to disease remission and better outcomes for people with MS. The nature of the person most likely to benefit from AHSCT is still being determined.
+There has been significant interest in the potential of autologous haematopoietic stem cell transplantation (AHSCT) to improve clinical outcomes for people living with MS. AHSCT has been shown in previous research, including studies conducted by researchers at St Vincent’s Hospital in Sydney, to “re-set” the immune system, possibly leading to disease remission and better outcomes for people living with MS. However, the type of individual most likely to benefit from AHSCT is still being determined.

 Stages of the research process